flowagentnu/1rel-documentation/docs/apps/widgets/apps-table.md

 # Table widget

-The table widget in 1Relation allows you to display data in a structured and organized manner.
+The table widget in FlowAgent allows you to display data in a structured and organized manner.

 ## Configuring Table Widgets through UI